 (Before anyone starts moaning saying ‘why did you even read it if you thought it was going to be crap’ I only read it because I didn’t want to jump to any conclusions without having read the book)

 The characters were cliché and so underdeveloped.
 The story itself is predictable to the point where it was boring to read.
-(Typical boy meets girl, fall in love, obstacle in their way which is swiftly removed and everything is good again) No hate to other books like these, I enjoy predictable books but this was so stuffed with a cliché of characters – the gay best friend, the bitchy ex-best friend, the dreamy love interest etc. Again, nothing wrong with a cliché or two, but only if they’re written well and sadly, these characters were not.
+(Typical boy meets girl, fall in love, obstacle in their way which is swiftly removed and everything is good again) No hate to other books like these, I enjoy predictable books, but this was so stuffed with a cliché of characters – the gay best friend, the bitchy ex-best friend, the romantic love interest etc. Again, nothing wrong with a cliché or two, but only if they’re written well and sadly, these characters were not.
 And on the topic of anxiety, this blog expresses it much better than I ever could.
-Especially on a section where she is confusing normal teenage insecurities with real anxiety disorder.
+Especially in a section where she is mixing normal teenage insecurities with real anxiety disorder.

-The reason why this book wasn’t properly looked over was because it seems anything with Zoe’s name on will sell, and, with people wanting to cash in on that success, it doesn’t really matter about the quality of what’s being written.
+The reason why this book wasn’t properly looked over was that it seems anything with Zoe’s name on will sell, and, with people wanting to cash in on that success, it doesn’t matter about the quality of what’s as written.
 Imagine if they released this under a different unknown author?
 It would have had a higher chance of being forgotten about.
-I really wanted to be proved wrong – I wanted to enjoy every word but sadly I didn’t and I’m not surprised.
+I really wanted to be proved wrong – I tried to enjoy every word but sadly I didn’t, and I’m not surprised.